 What if a Filmmaker can’t use Dropbox?

 - We can refer a filmmaker to 3rd parties which can do this for them.
-Such 3rd parties offer “white glove services”, at vary costs depending on the extra level of support a filmmaker may need.
+Such 3rd parties offer “white glove services”, at varying costs depending on the extra level of support a filmmaker may need.

 - We do offer direct connection methods for the following studios: WB, Universal, Fox, Lionsgate, Paramount, Disney, Netflix, and Sony.
 If you are studio feel free to contact us about direct connect options.

 Content requiring KDM’s, content from a major post house (eg Deluxe), or content being handled by a distributor

 - Content already in distribution should NOT use AutoDCP.
 AutoDCP is best suited for indie content coming directly from a creator.
 Content in distribution should use traditional delivery methods, booking, trafficking, delivery, etc.

 - Content requiring KDM’s (encrypted content), can not be handled by AutoDCP.
 All logistics related to KDM’s must be handle directly by the festival and the filmmaker.